jasongi/collectfasta/README.md

 **Features**

 - Efficiently decide what files to upload using cached checksums
+- Two-pass uploads for Manifest storage which can be slow using a single pass - files are hashed/post-processed in Memory/Local filesystem and then the result is copied.
 - Parallel file uploads

 **Supported Storage Backends**
 - `storages.backends.s3boto3.S3Boto3Storage`
+- `storages.backends.s3boto3.S3StaticStorage`
+- `storages.backends.s3boto3.S3ManifestStaticStorage`
 - `storages.backends.gcloud.GoogleCloudStorage`
 - `django.core.files.storage.FileSystemStorage`